HomeDocumentationAPI Reference

 Scheduling Optimization

 Sandfly scan schedules are easy to add and Sandfly is designed to have a low impact on protected hosts.
-In environments that have shared resources, though, there are additional factors that should be considered when scheduling scans.
+In certain environments, typically large and/or non-standard ones, there are additional factors that should be considered when scheduling scans.

 Another important factor to consider is sensitive hosts.
 These devices could be anything: heavily loaded hosts, lightweight devices with limited resources (e.g. IoT devices, network cameras, etc.), systems providing mission critical services (e.g. a primary database, core routers, etc.), applications on hosts that are affected by even mild extra activity, hosts that have operational requirements that limit scanning periods, or other cases.
 This subset of hosts may need extra attention for approved security scans.

-Sandfly allows you to configure your scan schedules with these factors in mind to ensure a minimum impact on your environment and protected hosts.
-In general, based on your environment, you will want to define groups, mark those hosts through the use of host tags, and then set up separate schedules for the various groupings.
+Sandfly allows you to configure your scan schedules with these factors in mind to ensure a minimum effect on your environment and protected hosts.
+In general, based on your environment, you will want to define groups, mark those hosts through the use of host tags, and then set up separate schedules with Trickle scanning for the various groupings to have the most optimized schedules.
 Below we will go into details on how to do this.

 Grouping